Civic Tech·7 min read·

 How I built an end-to-end pipeline that converts the United States Code from XML into a Git-versioned, searchable static site with 53,000+ sections and inline case law annotations.

 The Office of the Law Revision Counsel publishes the entire United States Code as XML.
-Over 230 release points going back to 2013, each tagged to a specific Public Law.
-The data is open, the format is documented, and nobody has built a good diff viewer for it.
+Release points go back to 2013, each tagged to a specific Public Law; this pipeline indexes 230 of the several hundred OLRC publishes.
+The data is open and the format is documented, and there is prior art worth knowing about: nickvido/us-code does the Git-history framing, and bundestag/gesetze has done it for German federal law since 2012.
+What I couldn’t find anywhere was the case-law layer on top.

 So I did.
 US Code Tracker converts OLRC’s XML into Git-versioned Markdown, layers on case law citations from CourtListener, and serves it as a static site with full-text search.
 Every statutory change is a Git commit.
-Every git blame line traces back to the Public Law that enacted it.
+For any change since 2013, git log on a section file shows which Public Law touched it.
+Text older than the 2013 corpus start blames to the import commit rather than its enacting law.

 The Core Insight